How to: Connect To Bloggers In Your Niche!?

 In any case, this can be an additional, simple way to find other bloggers in your niche.

-Organising Your Blogger List:
+Organizing Your Blogger List:

 Once you have your list of bloggers, Brian suggests adding some more metrics to your spreadsheet.